 The Company's proved oil and natural gas reserves have been estimated by the certified independent engineering firm, PGH Petroleum and Environmental Engineers, LLC.
 Proved reserves are the estimated quantities that geologic and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
 Proved developed reserves are the quantities expected to be recovered through existing wells with existing equipment and operating methods when the estimates were made.
 Due to the inherent uncertainties and the limited nature of reservoir data, such estimates are subject to change as additional information becomes available.
 The reserves actually recovered and the timing of production of these reserves may be substantially different from the original estimate.
 Revisions result primarily from new information obtained from development drilling and production history; acquisitions of oil and natural gas properties; and changes in economic factors.

-On October 31, 2016, we sold our non-operated working interest in crude oil and natural gas properties located in the Twin Bottoms Field in Lawrence County, Kentucky.
-As of February 28, 2018, our total reserves were comprised of our working interest in East Slopes Project located in Kern County, California.
+As of February 28, 2019, our total reserves were comprised of our working interest in East Slopes Project located in Kern County, California.

 Our proved reserves are summarized in the table below: